pa4080/traffic-watch/README.md

 - This script can be recreated to work with `iptables` instead of`ifconfig - up/down`.
 **This will be a powerful solution**.

+## References

+- <a href="https://askubuntu.com/questions/348038/how-to-reset-ifconfig-counters">How to reset ifconfig counters?</a>

+- <a href="https://askubuntu.com/questions/277284/execute-script-when-network-interface-is-up">How to execute script when network interface is up?</a>